hwilltester/portfolio/README.md

 # portfolio

 # About Me
-I am a results-driven **Quality Assurance Specialist and Business Analyst** with over seven years of experience in **software testing and requirements analysis**.
-My expertise lies in manual testing for **web, mobile, and API applications**, as well as gathering and analyzing business requirements to drive high-quality software development.
+I am a Quality Assurance Specialist and Business Analyst with over seven years of experience in manual testing and requirements analysis.
+My expertise includes web, mobile, and API testing, ensuring high-quality software through functional, regression, and UAT testing in Agile environments.

-In my most recent role at **Prominence Co., Ltd. in Thailand**, I conducted **comprehensive manual testing** for web applications and APIs while collaborating within Agile teams.
-Prior to that, I held **senior QA and Business Analyst roles at Yoma Bank**, where I played a key role in **defining business requirements, leading UAT sessions, and improving testing processes** for major digital banking projects.

-As a **Business Analyst**, I have successfully **translated business needs into functional requirements**, ensuring that software solutions align with company goals.
-My ability to bridge the gap between technical teams and stakeholders has led to improved **efficiency, process automation, and digital transformation**.
+In my career, I have played a dual role—analyzing business requirements and executing comprehensive test strategies to improve product quality.
+I have successfully contributed to digital banking projects, enhancing efficiency, automation, and customer experience.

-I am passionate about **delivering high-quality software** and continuously improving **testing strategies and business processes**.
-My goal is to leverage my combined QA and BA expertise to contribute to innovative, user-focused software solutions.
+I am passionate about software quality, process optimization, and collaboration between teams.
+My goal is to leverage my QA and BA expertise to drive innovative and user-focused software solutions.

 # What am I doing currently?
 - Studying Cypress Automation